KL517/COMP5703/README.md

 # COMP5703
-Capstone Project \n
+Capstone Project.
-The camera funciton of the project \n
+The camera funciton of the project.
-ListView is for testing, you can delete it if you don't need it.\n
+ListView is for testing, you can delete it if you don't need it.